Heat Conduction in a Two-Dimensional Fin Tutorial (Gmsh Mesh)

 Generated Mesh

-Below is a visualization of the quadrilateral mesh generated by Gmsh.
+Below is a visualization of the quadrilateral mesh generated with Gmsh.
 Notice how Gmsh creates an unstructured mesh with irregular elements that could potentially adapt to complex domain features.

 Quadrilateral mesh generated by Gmsh